chaos-machine/switch-theme/README.md

 ## Usage

+You need to have external libraries linked to Sketch for this to work.
+The plugin only works on artboards.

 It works with:
  - external libraries, with any names
  - symbols, nested symbols and all types of overrides
  - must select an artboard to switch themes
  - changes shapes, text and layer styles
  - multiple artboard switching
+ -

--give it time, it takes a while for large libraries
+ - give it time, it takes a while for large libraries

 Install the dependencies